-The English co-op program gives students a chance to find quality work terms with local businesses and public institutions, as well as in places elsewhere in Canada or even internationally.
-Most importantly, it gives our students a chance to get experience that can lead to permanent careers.
+The English co-op program gives students a chance to find quality paid work terms in Ottawa’s public and private sectors, as well as in places elsewhere in Canada or even internationally.
+Most importantly, it gives our students a chance to gain the kind of experience that can lead to permanent careers.

-The Creative Writing concentration allows English students with an interest in creative writing to extend their participation in the many creative writing courses that they can take for credit towards their English degree.
-Students are eligible to register for the concentration only after the successful completion of 1.0 credit in writing workshops at the second-year level and 1.0 credit in writing workshops at the third-year level.
-Admission to all writing workshops is based on portfolio submissions.
-Details about the concentration can be found on the English department website at carleton.ca/english.
+The Creative Writing Concentration allows English students with an interest in creative writing to extend their participation in the many creative writing courses that they can take for credit towards their English degree.
+Students are eligible to register for the concentration after the successful completion of 1.0 credit in writing workshops at the second-year level and 1.0 credit in writing workshops at the third-year level.
+Admission to writing workshops is based on portfolio submissions.
+Details about the concentration can be found on the English Department website at carleton.ca/english.

 Our Drama Studies Concentration allows students to make the study of the history and criticism of drama, and to a lesser extent, dramaturgy, a substantive part of their BA program.
-It exposes students to a range of drama contexts and genres, and, within the limitations of a concentration, cultivates and nurtures originality, innovation, love of language and artistic workmanship.
-Course options include a drama workshop and a screenwriting workshop, and courses on Shakespearean, Greek and Roman, and world drama.
-A minor in Drama Studies is also available for non-English majors.
+It exposes students to a range of drama contexts and genres to nurture originality, innovation, love of language, and artistry.
+Course options include theatre and screenwriting workshops and courses on Greek and Roman, Shakespearean, and world drama.
+A Drama Studies Minor is also available for non-English majors.

-The minor in Digital Humanities allows students to explore how new media are changing every aspect of culture and society, including literature and the arts, libraries and archives, politics, law and education.
-Courses explore topics such as the fate of reading and writing in the age of twitter, blogs and e-books; how social media is altering our individual and collective identities; and how digital networks are changing popular culture.
+The Digital Humanities Minor allows students to explore how new media are changing every aspect of culture and society, including literature and the arts, libraries and archives, politics, law, and education.
+Courses explore topics such as the fate of reading and writing in the age of twitter, blogs and e-books; how social media are altering our individual and collective identities; and how digital networks are changing popular culture.